-To explore apprenticeship programs and assist you along the way, take advantage of the College’s Earn While You Learn website and the services provided by Helmets to Hardhats and the Ministry of Advanced Education and Skills Development (MAESD).
+To explore apprenticeship programs and assist you along the way, take advantage of the services provided by Helmets to Hardhats and the Ministry of Labour, Training, and Skills Development (MLTSD).

 I’m an employer looking to hire a former military veteran